Charlotte Cane: Local council

-Cane was elected unopposed to East Cambridgeshire District Council in 1999 representing The Swaffhams. retaining her seat four years later.
+Cane was elected unopposed to East Cambridgeshire District Council in 1999 representing The Swaffhams, retaining her seat four years later.
 The following year she resigned her seat and the by-election resulted in a gain by the Conservatives.

 By 2011, Cane had returned to Cambridgeshire politics, standing unsuccessfully for East Cambridgeshire District Council in The Swaffhams and coming second to the incumbent Conservative in a two-candidate election.
 She stood again in 2015, also coming second, of three candidates.
 This ward was abolished in 2019, and Cane stood successfully in Bottisham ward, topping the poll in a two-member seat.
 She successfully defended her council seat in 2023.

-Cane continues to represent Bottisham ward on East Cambridgeshire District Council claiming an allowance of £650 per month which is declared in the register of interests where she states this is for 40 hours of work a month.
+Cane continues to represent Bottisham ward on East Cambridgeshire District Council, and donates her monthly allowance of £691.43 directly to charity.

 Cane twice stood unsuccessfully for Cambridgeshire County Council in Burwell ward in 2017 and 2021, coming second on each occasion, of four and three candidates respectively.

-In November 2014, Cane joined Reach, Cambridgeshire Parish Council.
-She stood down from this during the summer of 2024.
+In November 2014, Cane joined Reach Parish Council.
+She stood down from this in the summer of 2024.

 Parliamentary candidate

 Cane first stood for election to Parliament in the 1987 general election as the Liberal candidate in Birmingham Selly Oak where she came third of four candidates with 15.4% of the vote.
 She stood again in the 2019 general election, as the Liberal Democrat candidate in Harlow coming in third of three candidates with 5.5% of the vote, enough to save the election deposit.
 She was elected as the member of Parliament for Ely and East Cambridgeshire in the 2024 general election.
-Cane narrowly defeated the Conservative candidate Lucy Frazer, who was MP for South East Cambridgeshire, which covered much of the same area, from 2015 to 2024.
+Cane narrowly defeated Lucy Frazer, Conservative MP for South East Cambridgeshire, becoming the first Liberal MP to represent Ely since Clement Freud in 1983.

 Parliamentary career

 On 28 October 2024, Cane became a member of the Public Administration and Constitutional Affairs Select Committee.
+On 6 November 2024, she made her maiden speech in the House of Commons.

-As of 6 November 2024, more than four months since her election, she became the 319th out of 332 new MPs to make a maiden speech and last of the Liberal Democrat intake.
-She opened her speech with a reference to the former Liberal MP Clement Freud and closed it with thanks to her family, her agent, and porridge.
+In May 2025, Ms Cane launched 'Charlotte's Chippy Competition' in which local residents were asked to vote for their favourite chip shop in the constituency.
+In June 2025, she announced that Rumbles Fish Bar in Sutton was the winner.
+In July 2025, Ms Cane launched a Publicans' Network to help protect rural pubs in her constituency.

-On 29 November 2024, Cane voted in favour of the Terminally Ill Adults (End of Life) Bill.
+In February 2026, Cane had to apologise to the UK House of Commons for failing to declare a registered interest of £800 hospitality tickets from the Jockey Club when she tabled Written Questions about taxes on horserace gambling.
+She said "When I tabled these questions, I inadvertently failed to declare a relevant interest, the receipt of hospitality from the Jockey Club.
+This was a breach of the rules, and I apologise to the House for this error."